Working With a Bankruptcy Attorney: Questions To Prepare For

-Once you hire an attorney to assist with your bankruptcy case, it is important to provide the information they need to best advise and represent you.
+Once you hire an attorney to assist with your bankruptcy case, it is crucial to provide the information your attorney needs to best advise you.

 Although every person's financial life is different, some basic documents are virtually always helpful in better understanding your financial position.

-Examples of important documents include, but are not limited to:
+Examples of important documents needed to complete bankruptcy paperwork include but are not limited to: